artagnon/clayoven/README.md

 # clayoven

 An extremely simple website generator that operates on a very specific kind of repository.
-It has no dependencies, and hand-parses everything using regular expressions.
+It only depends on slim (for rendering).
 Posts can optionally posted via email.

+## Usage

+First, get slim

+    gem install slim

+Then, simply run:

+    ruby clayoven.rb

+in your repository.

 ## Repository format